cloud9ers/play-sockjs/README.md

 	)
 ```
 4. Include the pluing in conf/play.plugins

 ```
 	10000:com.cloud9ers.play2.sockjs.SockJsPlugin
 ```
-5. Write your controler and inherit from SockJsTrait
+5. Write your controller and inherit from SockJsTrait

 ```scala
 	package controllers